Getting There & Access

 The Global Lounge sits on the 4th floor of Kuala Lumpur International Airport’s Terminal 2 — reachable by elevator from the main departures hall before security, or via the airside corridor once you have cleared immigration.
 Signage is clear enough once you know to look for it, though the lounge is not promoted as aggressively as the airline-branded options on the same level.

 One item to understand clearly before you arrive: Priority Pass is not accepted here.
 This caught a number of travellers off-guard during our visit — one couple at the desk ahead of us had assumed, reasonably, that any independent lounge in a major international terminal would be Priority Pass compatible.
 It is not.
-Access works via walk-in on-site booking (approximately $35–45 USD, paid at the entrance desk), LoungeKey membership, select compatible credit cards, or a Business Class boarding pass on a participating carrier.
+Access works via walk-in on-site booking (approximately USD $35–45, paid at the entrance desk), LoungeKey membership, select compatible credit cards, or a Business Class boarding pass on a participating carrier.
 The walk-in price, for what you receive, represents strong value.

 First Impressions